Submit an Article Guidelines updatedNovember 2017

 - Digital Requirements: Digital images should be high resolution (at least 300 dpi) and saved in JPEG or TIFF format.
 Image files should be separate from manuscript text files.
 Images embedded in Word files and PowerPoint® slides are not acceptable.
 Each image must be a separate, stand-alone file, named to match the figure number listed in the text (eg, Jonesfig1.tif).

-Organization of Feature (Review) Article manuscripts should be as follows: Title Page, Abstract, Introduction, Review/Discussion (can include first-, second-, and third-level headings), Summary/Conclusion, References, and Figure Legends.
+Organization of Feature Article manuscripts should be as follows: Title Page, Abstract, Introduction, Review, Discussion, Summary/Conclusion, References, Tables and/or Figures, and Figure Legends.

 Peer reviewers are required to maintain confidentiality about the manuscripts they review and must not divulge any information about a specific manuscript or its contents without prior permission.